iishabrawy/Tasks/README.md

 Tasks
 =====
-This folder have the all coursera assignments from week 1 to week7 till now
+This folder have the all coursera assignments from week 1 to week 7 till now